Making money is no guarantee of being rich

-Track your spend: You can’t budget if you’re not tracking your spend.
+Track your spending: You can’t budget if you’re not tracking your spending.
 Write down everything you spend – even if it’s something as trivial as a cup of coffee.

-Hire a financial adviser or wealth planner: People – even those who’re good with numbers – are often bad at managing their own wealth.
-It comes from a lack of objectivity, of being too close to see the big picture.
+Hire a financial adviser or wealth planner: People – even those who are good with numbers – are often bad at managing their own wealth.
+It comes from a lack of objectivity and being too close to seeing the big picture.
 That’s where a trusted financial adviser comes in – with unbiased advice and goals for you to hit.
-Don’t hesitate – because this is one area of life where a fresh pair of eyes are incredibly useful.
+Don’t hesitate – because this is one area of life where a fresh pair of eyes is incredibly useful.

 So there you have it.
 Making money is no guarantee of being rich and in fact making it is easier than keeping it, but we hope we’ve given you a framework to think about!

 About Mike Coady

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.

 Mike is an award-winning money coach and industry leader in the financial sector.

 Qualified to UK Financial Conduct Authority (FCA) standards, a member of the Chartered Insurance Institute, a Fellow of the Institute of Sales Management (FISM), a Fellow of the Association of Professional Sales (F.APS), a Fellow of the Institute of Directors (FIoD) and featured as a highly qualified Financial Adviser in Which Financial Adviser.